10 Best Female Monologues in Movies: Iconic Speeches That Define Cinema (2026)

 Now when I get the sun, I smile.”

 Requiem for a Dream tells the story of the drug-induced utopias of four Coney Island people who are shattered when their addictions run deep.
+Burstyn’s performance earned her an Academy Award nomination.

 2. Saoirse Ronan in Little Women as Jo March